hmcts/rse-cft-lib/README.md

 #### lib/

-The lib folder contains libraries that are published to the jitpack maven repository and are consumed as dependencies when running the cftlib.
+The lib folder contains libraries that are published to the azure artifacts and are consumed as dependencies when running the cftlib.

 ##### lib/bootstrapper